- About The Hanover

 Each senior officer subject to these guidelines shall have (i) 1 ½ years from becoming an officer subject to the stock ownership guidelines to reach a stock ownership level with a value equal to such officer’s base salary, and (ii) three years from becoming an officer subject to the stock ownership guidelines to reach the total required ownership level.
 The guidelines credit officers for shares held outright, unvested restricted stock, restricted stock units, performance-based restricted stock units (at target) and any shares that have been earned but the payment of which has been deferred.
 Unexercised stock options are not counted when determining ownership under the guidelines.
 For these purposes, shares shall be valued based upon the then current market value, or if higher, the value on the date of acquisition.

-* The Partner Group is a working group established by the Chief Executive Officer at his prerogative to assist in various management responsibilities and to aid in management-wide communication.
-The Company's Board of Directors has designated only certain members of The Partner Group as "officers" and "executive officers" as defined in SEC Rules 16a-1(f) and Regulation S-K (and Form 10-K), respectively, and such persons are identified in Item 10, Part III of the Company's Form 10-K. The Chief Executive Officer may, in his discretion, designate certain other senior officers to whom the stock ownership guidelines apply.
+*The Partner Group is a working group established by the Chief Executive Officer at his prerogative to assist in various management responsibilities and to aid in management-wide communication.
+The Company’s Board of Directors may determine that only certain members of the Partner Group should be designated as “officers” and “executive officers” as defined in SEC Rules 16a-1(f) and Regulation S-K (and Form 10-K), respectively, and such persons are identified in Item 10, Part III of the Company’s Form 10-K. The Chief Executive Officer may, in his discretion, designate certain other senior officers to whom the stock ownership guidelines apply.

 © 2019 The Hanover Insurance Group, Inc. All rights reserved